Dzing-SMW/chordBRR/readme.txt

 - Loading of "!pattern.txt" files to automatically load tuning
 - Option for resampling the BRR sample
 - Show error for each individual note
-- Possibly, the loading of multiple samples
+- The loading of multiple samples (Probably not going to be implemented for 1.0)